Cataracts can cloud vision, but surgery may help. We provide post-operative care for cataract surgery patients to ensure a speedy recovery.

 What are the Risk Factors for Cataracts?

 Normal age-related changes are the most common reason cataracts form, as the proteins in the eyes begin to break down.
-If you are age 60 and over, you can start to develop some clouding on your lenses, but changes in your vision are gradual and can take place over the span of several years.
+If you are age 60 or over, you can start to develop some clouding on your lenses.
+However, changes in your vision are gradual and can take place over the span of several years.

 Other risk factors to develop cataracts include:

 - A family history of cataracts.
 If parents, siblings, or other family members have or had cataracts, this could mean you are at higher risk.

 - Diabetes.
 While cataracts are very common as you get older, people who have diabetes may develop them at a much earlier age.

 - Certain medications can be associated with the development of cataracts, including corticosteroids, chlorpromazine, and other phenothiazine-related medications.

 - Poor diet with nutritional deficiencies including a lack of antioxidants.